erlingto/TDT4173-Machine-Learning/README.md

 ## User Guide
 Run "main.py" for starting the program.
 The "main.py" script accepts the following parameters:
-* **--type** (""convpool" or "capsnet") Which model to run.
+* **--model** (""convpool" or "capsnet") Which model to run.
 Default is "convpool".
 * **--train** (True or false) Wether to train or not under the "Train and Evaluate" mode.
-Default is True.
-* **--load_weights** (True or false) Wether to load the previuosly saved weights or not when in "Train and Evaluate" mode.
 Default is False.
+* **--load_weights** (True or false) Load saved weights when in "Train and Evaluate" mode.
+Takes the filename as parameter.
+Default is None.
 * **--plot** (True or false) Wether to plot graphs after training process or not.
 Default is True.
 * **--study** (True or False) Wether to run in "Conduct a study" mode or not.
 This will overwrite the --train parameter.
 Default is False.
 * **--n_trials** (Int value) Number of trials when in "Conduct a study" mode.
 Default is 10.

 ### Some examples of use:

-* "**python main.py**".
+* "**python main.py --train True**".
 This will run the program in "Train and Evaluate" mode on the "convpool" model without either skipping training nor loading weights.
-* "**python main.py --type=convpool --train=False --load_weights=True**".
+* "**python main.py --model convpool --load_weights GDRHSD_capsnett_accuracy_0.49.weights **".
 The program will load the weigts of a previously trained "capsnet" model and will evaluate on it without training it first.
-* "**python main.py --study=True --n_trials=100**".
+* "**python main.py --study True --n_trials 100**".
 With this command, the program will then conduct a study with 100 trials on a convpool model.

 ### Variables
 #### Train and Evaluate mode